mkasa/MKAddin/README.txt

 ****************

 Not all of the commands added by MKAddin are accessible from the toolbar.
 We recommend that keyboard shotcut keys be registered.
-For you information, my shortcut settings are:
+You can use any shotcut keys, but for you information, my shortcut settings are:

 	CTRL+O      ReTab
 	CTRL+J      CancelRet